Here’s the deal:

 - Bananas – 6 hours

 Use Toaster Oven

-This is also a great option to dehydrate your fruit.
-Just turn it on the lowest setting and leave the door slightly open.
 This way you will avoid condensation.
 Let it dry for about 7-8 hours.

 When it’s done, let it cool.
 Keep your eye on it and you will get a perfect snack.